jingo95/Project-2/README.md

 1. Update the database

-1. Write schema and views to access data
+1. Write code to access data

-1. Link database with Python (likely using AWS), but open to exploring how to access PostgreSQL remotely
+1. Link database with Python (using AWS), but maybe postgreSQL if that is too tricky

 1. Index news data

 >**But if it doesn't work ...**[]
 1. We should be able to do this

-1. We should be able to do this

-1. We should be able to do this

-1. We can use CSV's, which is what I did in Project 1, but it would be nice to improve upon this
+1. We can use CSV's, which is what we did in Project 1, but it would be nice to improve upon this

 1. Don't use the news
 ---